TechEdDan2/TechEdDan2/README.md

 **Technology Educator | FIRST Tech Challenge Coach | Hobbyist Maker | Developer | Life Long Learner**

-- 🤖 I’m currently working on mentoring students in this year's FIRST Tech Challenge competition and teaching high school level Technology Education courses
+- 🤖 Professionally, I am currently teaching high school level technology education and computer science courses, as well as mentoring robotics teams that compete in the yearly FIRST Tech Challenge competition.
-- 🌱 I've completed a couple comp sci courses in college, taken some one-offs here and there, but am mostly self-taught.
-To continue my skills development, I’m currently completing a Software Engineering Bootcamp.
+- 🌱 My curiosity in technology started in middle school when I got my first Windows desktop computer, but I only dabbled in exploring this interest here and there.
+I completed a couple computer science courses in primary school and college, but didn't major in comp sci.
+After I completed my master's degree in Library and Information Science, is when I started to pursue learning more coding languages on my own, like Java, JavaScript, Objective-C, and simpler block-based languages as well.
+To level up my skills, I’m currently completing a Software Engineering Bootcamp.
-- 🤔 I’m looking for help with growing my understanding of Full Stack Development and seeing where it takes me personally and professionally
+- 🤔 Here on GitHub I’m looking to gain more knowledge of Full Stack Development and seeing where it takes me personally and professionally
 - 😄 Pronouns: he/him/his

 ---